customwrapperoffline/custom-vladniki12locksapk/README.md

 # Vlad and Niki: 12 Locks Custom APK
-This repository is an custom APK of the game 'Vlad and Niki: 12 Locks'.
+WARNING: This is not done yet!
+Should be complete soon.h This repository is an custom APK of the game 'Vlad and Niki: 12 Locks'.
 If you want, you can change the code.
 The current version of this game is v1.21.